Ashok0/EnderalVREssentials-Nightly/README.md

 [**Shadow of Transcience Mount Fix Replacer v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/382?tab=files): Replaces the model of Shadow of Transciense if the Mount Fix is used.

-[**Kolapon's Undead Creatures Replacer v1.2u**](https://www.nexusmods.com/enderalspecialedition/mods/64?tab=files): Changes the appearance of some of the creatures so they are unique to Enderal.
+[**Kolapon's Undead Creatures Replacers v1.2u**](https://www.nexusmods.com/enderalspecialedition/mods/64?tab=files): Changes the appearance of some of the creatures so they are unique to Enderal.

 [**Ancestral Spirit Replacer (Variant 2) v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/60?tab=files): Replaces the models Ancestral Spirits with high quality alternatives.